MichaelReiter/CSC361/Assignment 2/README.txt

 Notes

-- Python 3.6 or greater must be installed.
+- Python 3.6 or greater must be installed since my code makes use of type hinting and f strings.